W. S. Van Dyke: Family

+Marcia Van Dyke, violinist and actress, was a cousin of W. S. Van Dyke.

 Legacy

 Van Dyke and his career were the subject of a 424-page well-detailed biography published in 1948 by Robert C. Cannom which made use of extensive interviews with Van Dyke's co-workers and had the complete cooperation of Metro Goldwyn Mayer.
 The author was allowed full access to Van Dyke's files and photographs archived with the studio in Culver City, Calif.

 January 20, 1937, Van Dyke and Clark Gable had their signature, hand and shoe print impressions cast in greenish cement at Grauman's Chinese Theater on Hollywood Boulevard.

 On February 8, 1960, Van Dyke received a star on the Hollywood Walk of Fame for his contribution to Motion Pictures, at 6141 Hollywood Boulevard.